-Each year, the BFF Steering Committees choose a number of crosswalks to monitor and enforce.
+Each year, the Best Foot Forward Steering Committees choose a number of crosswalks to monitor and enforce.
 The steering committees are made up of city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
 Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, and ones with engineering changes or counter-measures already planned.

 Best Foot Forward launched on May 30, 2012 at a standing-room-only press conference hosted by Orlando Health, timed to coincide with National Trauma Awareness Month.